CLOSE X

 A cattle drive through downtown Amarillo / photo: Travel Texas

-Amarillo, “Capital” of the Panhandle
+Amarillo, “Capital” of the Texas Panhandle

 people sitting in a cafe in teh Texas panhandle